ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 ##### Solution

-마이그레이션 센터를 완전히 종료 후 재시작하여 데이터베이스 연결 등록을 하거나 연결 정보를 수정한다.

-Completely exit and restart the Migration Center before registering or modify the database connection.
-QQ: 솔루션의 정확한 뜻이 다음 두 가지 중 어떤 것인지 확인이 필요합니다.
+First, exit and restart the Migration Center completely.
+Then, register the database connections or modify the database connection information as needed.

-1.

-두가지 해결 방법이 있음.
-1.종료 재시작하여 데이터베이스 연결 등록하기, 2. (종료-재시작 없이) 연결정보 수정하기

- 2.

-완전 종료 후 재시작은 공통으로 필요한 사항이고, 이후 연결 등록을 다시 하거나 연결 정보를 수정함.

 ### Tibero